Borek78/how-to-create-pandita/_includes/audiobook/4-nc-condition-how-to-make-an-audiobook.md

 </div><br>

-These two licences do not include the ND condition and they certainly can be used if the author wishes to:<br>
+These two licenses do not include the ND condition and they certainly can be used if the author wishes to:<br>

-- give a permission to translate his book and let the translator share his translation publicaly<br>
+- give permission to translate his book and let the translator share his translation publicly<br>

-- give a permission to create an audiobook and let the creator share the audiobook publicaly<br><br>
+- give permission to create an audiobook and let the creator share the audiobook publicly<br><br>

-There are a few obvious consequences of using a NC license.
-Any book licensed with a NC license:<br>
+There are a few obvious consequences of using an NC license.
+Any book licensed with an NC license:<br>

 - can not be used for commercial purposes<br>